Tsotchke-Corporation/SolanaQuantumFlux/docs/technical/QRNG_TECHNICAL_OVERVIEW.md

 ### Transaction Return Data

-The QRNG program returns randomness via Solana transaction return data, which can be accessed by:
+The QRNG program returns randomness via Solana transaction return data as **Base64 encoded Hex values**.
+These values must be decoded to obtain the actual random values.
+The data can be accessed by:

 1. Sending a transaction with the appropriate QRNG instruction
 2. Retrieving the transaction using `getTransaction`
-3. Extracting the return data from the transaction metadata
+3. Extracting the Base64 encoded data from the transaction metadata
+4. Decoding the Base64 data to obtain the raw bytes
+5. Parsing the bytes according to the requested data type:
+   - For U64 integers: Parse as a 64-bit little-endian unsigned integer
+   - For Doubles: Parse as a 64-bit little-endian IEEE 754 double
+   - For Booleans: Interpret non-zero values as true, zero as false

-Our SDK handles all these details automatically.
+Our SDK handles all these decoding steps automatically.
+For developers implementing direct integrations, we provide a `qrng_decoder.ts` utility that handles the Base64 decoding and type conversion.

 ### Entropy Verification